 A reference letter or letter of recommendation is a formal document that speaks of someone’s work experience, personal qualities, and/or academic performance.
 It can be written by an employer, colleague, client, teacher, or someone who can attest to a person’s capabilities and character.

-People usually need reference letters when applying for jobs, for school, and even when applying for loans.
 If you are asked to write a letter on someone’s behalf, it’s important to know how to write one effectively.
 In this article, we’ll give you a reference letter template, and also go over best practices.

 Reference Letter Template

 It’s my absolute pleasure to recommend [Name of Candidate] for [Target Position].
 [He/She] worked with us at [Name of Your Company] as [Candidate’s Former Job Title] for [Length of Time] and reported to me in my position as [Your Job Title].

 [He/She] was a highly valued member of the team and made a strong contribution during [his/her] time here.
 [He/she] is honest, dependable, and incredibly hard-working.
 [He/she] is also an impressive [Soft Skill] who is always [Result].

 [His/Her] knowledge and expertise in [specific subject] has brought about huge advantages to our entire team.
 [He/She] put this skillset to work in order to [specific achievement].
 [He/She] never failed to surpass my expectations.